 Nick joined Watsi on December 9th, 2014.
 Six years ago, Nick joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Nick's most recent donation traveled 8,700 miles to support Venance, a kindergartener from Tanzania, to fund corrective surgery so he can play and walk more easily.
+Nick's most recent donation traveled 8,500 miles to support Joshua, a joyful boy from Kenya, to fund corrective surgery for his birth condition and start school.

 Nick has funded healthcare for 94 patients in 14 countries.